alexschimel/bsmeta/README.md

 ## Augmenting the Processing Section

-Additional information about the processing applied would be welcome.
-Here is for example a set of fields that are applicable to software FMGT v7.10.3.
+Additional information about the processing applied would be very useful.
+Here is for example a set of informative fields if you are using QPS FMGT v7.10.3.

 |Parent node|Field|Description|Example|
 |---|---|---|---|